-A good way to start writing a custom debugger engine is to study the Java Debugger plugin implementation in MPS.
+A good way to start writing a debugger is to study the Java Debugger plugin implementation in MPS.
 The source code is located in solutions jetbrains.mps.debugger.java.api and jetbrains.mps.debugger.java.runtime.
 The Debugger API itself can be found in jetbrains.mps.debugger.api.api.
 Solution jetbrains.mps.debugger.api.runtime can be studied to understand how api classes are used in MPS, but classes from this solution should not be referenced from a custom debugger code.
-Both Debugger API and Java Debugger are packaged as IDEA plugins for MPS, and so should be every custom implementation of Debugger API.
+Both Debugger API and Java Debugger are packaged as IDEA plugins for MPS, and so should be every implementation of Debugger API.
 Implementing a debugger for MPS requires some knowledge of Intellij IDEA, so Intellij IDEA Plugin Development page should also be studied.
 And there is of course a Build Language Guide to help with plugin packaging.

 Interface jetbrains.mps.debug.api.IDebugger represent a debugger as a whole.
-It should be registered in a jetbrains.mps.debug.api.Debuggers application component.
+Should be registered in a jetbrains.mps.debug.api.Debuggers application component.
 There is a default implementation, AbstractDebugger.
 IDebugger implementation is required to provide 2 things: a way to start an application under debugger and a way to create breakpoints.
 For that MPS Debugger API has 2 interfaces:

-- jetbrains.mps.debug.api.AbstractDebugSessionCreator – its main job is to start an application under debug and create an instance of AbstractDebugSession, which corresponds to a single application, executed under debug.
-A state of debugger (either running or paused on a breakpoint or other) is represented by jetbrains.mps.debug.api.AbstractUiState.
-When a debug session transfers from one state to another, a new instance of AbstractUiState should be created and set to AbstractDebugSession.
+- jetbrains.mps.debug.api.AbstractDebugSessionCreator – its main job is to start an application under debug and create an instance of AbstractDebugSession which corresponds to a single application, executed under debug.
+A state of debugger (either running or paused on breakpoint or other) is represented by jetbrains.mps.debug.api.AbstractUiState.
+When debug session transfers from one state to another, a new instance of AbstractUiState should be created and set to AbstractDebugSession.
 AbstractUiState holds the information about current threads and stack frames, visible variables etc.

 - jetbrains.mps.debug.api.breakpoints.IBreakpointsProvider is responsible for creating breakpoints, providing editing ui and persisting breakpoints state to and from xml.
 A breakpoint class should implement IBreakpoint.
 AbstractBreakpoint is a base class to extend.
-For breakpoints that can be set on some location (which basically means "on a node", like a breakpoint on line of code) exists an interface ILocationBreakpoint.
+For breakpoints that can be set on some location (which basically means "one a node", like a breakpoint on line of code) exists an interface ILocationBreakpoint.
 Each breakpoint is of some kind (IBreakpointKind), for example there can be kinds for line breakpoints, field breakpoints or exception breakpoints.

 Values and watchables

 jetbrains.mps.debug.api.programState package contains a number of interfaces to reflect a state of the program.
-When paused on a breakpoint AbstractUiState has a list of threads that are running in an application (interface IThread).
+When paused on the breakpoint AbstractUiState has a list of threads that are running in an application (interface IThread).
 Each thread has a list of stack frames (IStackFrame), and each stack frame has a list of watchables (IWatchable) visible there.
 A watchable can be a local variable, or "this" object or a "static context".
 Each watchable has one value (IValue).
-In turn, each value can have a number of watchables.
-For example, java local variable is a watchable, an object assigned to this variable is a value, and fields that this object has are watchables etc. This tree like structure is what is shown in "Variables" section of the "Debug" tool window.
+In turn each value can have a number of watchables.
+For example, java local variable is a watchable, an object assigned to this variable is a value, and fields that this object has are watchables etc. This tree like structure is what is shown in "Variables" section of "Debug" tool window.

 SourcePosition and IPositionProvider